hisaac/PRIME-solo-jquery-2016/README.md

 #jQuery Code Challenge

-In this challenge you will be creating an application that will create colored `<div>` tag each time the corresponding color is clicked.
-Also, as each color (button) is clicked, it should increment the corresponding label.
-HTML and CSS are provided, the focus here is jQuery.
+In this challenge, I created an application that creates colored `<div>` tag each time the corresponding color is clicked.
+Also, as each color (button) is clicked, it increments the corresponding label.

+---

 Again, **HTML and CSS are provided** and shouldn't require code changes.
 To start this code challenge fork this repository and clone it to your machine.